How to Shop for Kid-Friendly Furniture

 Shopping for Kid-Friendly Furniture & Decor

 When you have kids, it's important to have kid-friendly furniture in your home.
-Not just in their bedrooms, although of course that's a must, but also in common areas like living rooms.
+Not just in their bedrooms, although of course, that's a must, but also in common areas like living rooms and bonus rooms.
 However, kid-friendly doesn't have to mean juvenile or unsophisticated.
 Here are some things to think about when buying furniture that will fit your tastes and lifestyle.